canonical/ubuntu-security-documentation/docs/security-updates/osv/index.rst

 The ``withdrawn`` field
 -----------------------

-Some Ubuntu CVE records might be created for new vulnerabilities and after a while the vulnerability might be rejected by the CVE program since it is not an actual security issue.
-In those cases, instead of removing the data we use the ``withdrawn`` to indicate that such CVE record is removed.
+Some Ubuntu CVE records might be created for new vulnerabilities that after a while might be rejected by the CVE program, such as not being an actual security issue.
+In those cases, instead of removing the data we use the ``withdrawn`` to indicate that such CVE record has been removed.

 This field gives the time the entry should be considered to have been withdrawn, as an RFC3339-formatted timestamp in UTC (ending in "Z").
 If the